Victoria Price BSc(Hons) MSc DIC MCIEEM

 SELECTED RESOURCES & PUBLICATIONS>

-Below are a selection of publications which I recommend and which I have contributed to, co-authored or reviewed.
+Below are a selection of relevant publications which I recommend and which I have contributed to, co-authored or reviewed.